D4rk-5ky/Syncerate/commented_code_map.md

 3. **Permission denied** — exits through code `5`.
 4. **Connection timeout** — code `6`.
 5. **Connection refused** — code `7`.
-6. **Passphrase prompt** — uses `send_secret()` to wait up to 3 seconds for no-echo mode, send the configured credential without logging it, and restore logging.
+6. **Passphrase prompt** — restores the original runner behavior: temporarily disables `.out` logging, sends `PassWord` directly to the Pexpect-controlled Syncoid PTY with `child.sendline()`, then restores logging.
 7. **EOF** — returns the real child and current result flags.
 8. **Skipped dataset warning** — code `8`.
 9. **Missing stale-resume source snapshot** — marks Syncoid stale-receive recovery active, logs that Syncoid will be allowed to repair its own receive state, and keeps the same process running.
 Syncerate does not alter the Syncoid command.